 Depending on where they are in the United States, many Muslims will end up fasting for around 17 hours — a considerable feat to keep up for 30 or 31 consecutive days.
 A fast isn’t just about not eating or drinking, though; it’s about keeping your head clear of negative thoughts and actively participating in acts of kindness and charity.

-Once the sun sets, families and friends gather to break the fast, which is typically done with dates, a nutrient-rich treat.
-Mosques often hold iftar celebrations and welcome non-Muslim members of the community — as well as the less fortunate — to join.
+Once the sun sets, families gather to break the fast, which is typically done with dates, a nutrient-rich treat.
+Mosques often hold iftar celebrations and welcome non-Muslim members of the community — as well as the less fortunate — to join, although this year things have obviously changed.
 At home, iftar is usually a casual meal, but one filled with delicious fare.
 Depending on the cultural traditions, you may see things like potato samosas, hearty beef curries, honey-drenched desserts and plenty of juices and water to help rehydrate the body.

 Involving the kids

 View this post on Instagram